PatrickCPE/sr_driver/README.md

 ---

+## Installation
+install all the requirements listed in the section below

+git clone (this repo) ~/catkin_ws/src/ cd catkin_ws catkin_make

 ## Requirements
 * ur_rtde python version(https://pypi.org/project/ur-rtde/) (must compile from source with python 2.7 flag if on ubuntu 16.
 If using python 3 just install via pip.)
 * Python 2.7 or 3
 * ROS Kinetic or Melodic

-(If you want to regenerate documentation after any modification)
+(If you want to regenerate documentation after any modification, not really necessary)
 * Sphinx-Common
 * Sphinx-Doc